This article is part of a larger series on How to Become a Real Estate Agent.

 2 valid forms of identification:

 70% to pass the Connecticut Real Estate Salesperson Exam

 PSI is the provider of your licensing exam, which is a national platform for state licensing exams.
 Different from other states, all candidates for the exam must first be approved by PSI before registering for the exam.
 For approval, you must notarize and submit the Real Estate Salesperson Application located in the Candidate Information Bulletin, your course completion certificate from your education provider, and an $80 application fee.

 Once the application is approved, PSI will send an Examination Eligibility Postcard containing instructions to register and schedule the exam.
 You’ll be required to create an account on the PSI website, which will then allow you to access the scheduling portal.
 The fee to take the exam is $65 and can be paid directly on the website using a credit or debit card.

-If you’re looking for help studying for the test, we recommend Real Estate Exam Scholars for a comprehensive exam prep course.
+If you’re looking for help studying for the test, we recommend Real Estate Exam Scholar for a comprehensive exam prep course.
 They offer top-notch exam prep for an affordable price.
 Even better, they also offer a money-back guarantee if you don’t pass on the first try.

 5. Pick a Company to Work For

 In order to hold an active Connecticut real estate license, you must find a sponsoring brokerage to affiliate your license.
 As mentioned above, if you’ve already chosen a brokerage, you can submit the Salesperson Sponsoring Brokerage Form.
 If not, to make your choice a little bit easier, check out our in-depth guide on choosing the right real estate company to work for.
 Although there are many successful brokerages in the Constitution State, below you’ll find the top five brokerages reported for 2021*.

 The Vanderblue Team